sel4devkit/sel4devkit-manual/src/src/activity/microkit_case_study_application/detail.md

 A mechanism for the Transmitter protection domain to determine whether the circular buffer contains any data.

-A Notification interface is used to allow the Crypto protection domain to notify Transmitter when the circular buffer is full.
+A Notification interface is used to allow the Crypto protection domain to notify Transmitter when there is data to be read in the circular buffer.
 This allows the Transmitter protection domain to wait or poll for such a notification before accessing the circular buffer.

 - Channels are set up between the Crypto and Transmitter protection domains in the applications system file which allow the protection domains to notify each other when there is data to read in a shared buffer.